astropy/astropy-APEs/APE21.rst

 The original `APE 2: Astropy Release Cycle and Version Numbering
 <https://doi.org/10.5281/zenodo.1043887>`_ describes the release cycle for the
-core astropy package, which consists of major releases every 6 months that add new features (e.g., v5.2), and releases in between this that are limited to fixing bugs or updating documentation (e.g., v5.2.1).
-Every 2 years, major releases are designated as being LTS (e.g., v5.0) and we have committed to releasing bugfix releases for this version (e.g., v5.0.3) for up to 2 years.
+core astropy package, which consists of major releases every 6 months that add new features (e.g., v5.2), and releases in between these that are limited to fixing bugs or updating documentation (e.g., v5.2.1).
+Every 2 years, major releases are designated as being LTS (e.g., v5.0) and we have committed to having bugfix releases for this version (e.g., v5.0.3) for up to 2 years.

-At the start of the project, having LTS releases was critical for acceptance by large organizations/projects for which stability is paramount, as the core package went through significant API changes from version to version due to the youth of the project and LTS releases were a way to shield against these changes, or at least reduce disruption to be every 2 years.
+At the start of the project, having LTS releases was critical for acceptance by large organizations/projects for which stability is paramount, as the core package went through significant API changes between versions due to the youth of the project and LTS releases were a way to shield against such changes, or at least reduce disruption to be every 2 years.

 LTS releases are however not without cost: